abhirathod95/travel-blog/src/blog/travel/2021-11-20/Iceland.md

 After a red eye flight into Keflavik International Airport, we drove to a cluster of small cabins in Sandgerdi called iStay cottages that reminded us of the Getaway cabin we stayed in near Austin to sleep and freshen up for a few hours before being on our way to Reykjavik.

 Our first stop was at Braud & Co, a well known famous bakery close to Hallgrimskirkja.
-There was more than enough paid parking on the next street over to park nearby.
+There was more than enough paid parking on the next street over that was convenient.
 We grabbed some hot coffee and several pastries to devour as our lunch before climbing to the top of the church for a small fee and snapping a classic pic of the city below.

 ![](../../../images/Iceland/Iceland_1.jpg)